 Quality of the evidence

-Generally, we consider the quality of the included studies was good, as the majority of studies included in the meta-analysis were based on RCTs (41 out of 49 studies), of which nearly 50% (23 studies) had been preregistered.
+Generally, we consider the quality of the included studies good, as the majority of studies included in the meta-analysis were RCTs (41 out of 49 studies), of which nearly 50% (23 studies) had been preregistered.
 This certainly has contributed to the result that we did not find any indication of publication bias.
 Adding to this picture, the majority of effect sizes were assessed to have low or moderate overall risk of bias, and only one study was entirely excluded from the data synthesis due to the risk of bias assessment.
 Yet, the included studies were generally small in size, with a median effective sample size of 38 participants (mean = 70; range = 10–351).
 This clearly reflects the fact that this review focused on a small societal population.
 Some concerns are often raised when working with small-sample studies, as they are typically more susceptible to chance bias (Goldberg, 2019)—meaning that randomization may not adequately balance covariates and confounding factors between experimental groups.
 However, we do not consider this to be a substantial concern in the present context, partially because such bias tends to average out across repeated experiments, underscoring the importance of meta-analytic approaches, and partially because we were able to reduce this bias by calculating baseline-adjusted effect sizes for 99.5% (347 out of 349) of the included effects (Goldberg, 2019).
-Taken together, we find the evidence base to be robust as the effect of group-based intervention seems to be rather constant across different populations, interventions, comparisons, research contexts (such as across countries), research designs, and different types of outcome measures.
+Taken together, we find the evidence base to be robust as the effect of group-based interventions seems to be rather constant across different populations, interventions, comparisons, research contexts (such as across countries), research designs, and different types of outcome measures.
 Uniquely, we found all moderators to be well-reported across the vast majority of studies, with only one study missing data for two moderators, increasing our confidence in these analyses.
 A key concern in this field, however, is that all included studies measured outcomes within one year of the end of the given intervention.
 Consequently, the current evidence provides no insight into the long-term effects of group-based interventions or whether these effects fade out over time, as is commonly observed in other areas of psychology and the social sciences (Hart et al., 2024).
 Future research should therefore prioritize examining the long-term impacts of group-based interventions on social reintegration and mental health outcomes.

 Potential biases in the review process